shitfuckery/usb_stick/README.md

 ### What You Get

 The end result will be a fully functional Linux Mint installation that will run from a removable encrypted USB stick.
 The stick can be used to boot any UEFI compatible computer with an Intel or AMD CPU.
-It will function exactly as if it was installed on a hard drive, in that software can be added or removed, customized in any way, and all configuration and data changes will persist across boots.
+It will function exactly as if it was installed on a hard drive, in that software can be added or removed, customised in any way, and all configuration and data changes will persist across boots.
 This is accomplished by installing Linux Mint and the GRUB boot loader to the USB stick as if it was a normal hard drive.

 ### Why Linux Mint?

 Linux Mint was chosen because it has a polished and accessible interface that non-technical Windows and MacOS users will be able to quickly become familiar with.
 It basically just works and stays out of your way.
 In addition, the Linux Mint Debian Edition installer includes all of the required tools.
-This simplifies the installation process compared to the Kali recipe.
+This simplifies the creation process compared to the Kali recipe.
 The tools used are industry standard Libre / Open Source tools that have been very well scrutinised and tested.

 ### On Privacy, Security, And Trust

 This USB stick uses [LUKS](https://access.redhat.com/solutions/100463) (Linux Unified Key Setup) to provide full disk encryption of the USB stick.
 LUKS is an open specification industry standard that has been well vetted by people who know far more about encryption than I ever will.
 If you pair LUKS with a strong passphrase and do not share that passphrase you can rest assured that no one will be able to read your files.
-This provides a foundation of privacy on which security can be built, but it is important to remember that security is much more than privacy alone.
+This provides a foundation on which further privacy and security can be built, but it is important to remember that security is much more than privacy alone.

 Encryption and account security is only as good as the passwords that protect them.
 Consider using a password manager and never reuse a password.
 A passphrase is often easier to remember and provides better security than a complicated password.
 An example might be “Yellow dogs can’t play with wet spiders.”
 In the rest of this document I will use the term passphrase instead of password as a nudge in that direction.

 There's a saying in System Administration, I know I'm paranoid, but am I paranoid enough?
 Security is not an absolute.
 Different people or organisations face different security risks and requirements.
 You are a much better judge of the risks you face than I am.
 Broadly speaking, the aspects to consider are the applications used, their configuration, and any network usage.
 These are enormous topics that can not be properly covered here.
 The general compromise tends to be around usability versus security.
-For many situations the compromises made in the default Linux Mint install provide what I consider a good balance.
-At the very least it provide a solid foundation on which to further customise.
+For many situations the compromises made in the default Linux Mint install provide what I consider a well balanced starting point.
+It provide a solid foundation on which to further customise.

 We don't know each other.
 If you download and boot from the [disk image](#the-disk-image) linked in this document you are implicitly trusting us not to do something nefarious.
 Maybe you are willing to take that risk, maybe you aren't.
 We have provided both the finished disk image _and_ the recipe used to create it in the hope that if you don't trust the disk image you will still find this useful because you can vet and follow the recipe to create your own disk image that you will be able to trust.